Home ยป Korean Side Dishes (Banchan) ยป Korean Cucumber Salad (Oi Muchim)

 Instructions

 • While waiting, thinly slice the onion.
-Prepare the seasoning sauce by mixing them all together.
+Prepare the seasoning sauce by mixing all the ingredients together.

-• Fifteen mins later, rinse the cucumber in cold running water (any remaining salt in the mixing bowl should be discarded) and drain the water out using a strainer.
-Pat dry the cucumber thoroughly with kitchen paper.
-Put them into a clean and dry mixing bowl.
+• After 15 minutes, rinse the cucumber under cold running water, discarding any remaining salt from the cucumber and the mixing bowl.
+Drain the water using a strainer and pat the cucumber slices lightly dry with kitchen paper.
+Place them in a clean, dry mixing bowl.

-• Add the sliced onion and the seasoning sauce.
-Mix them lightly but thoroughly with your hand (You will want to wear a food prep glove).
+• Add the sliced onion and seasoning sauce.
+Mix everything lightly but thoroughly with your hands.
+You might want to wear a food prep glove for this step as you need to smear the sauce around the cucumber.

 Notes